puppetlabs/puppet-docs/source/puppet/5.3/hiera_custom_backends.md

 [struct]: ./lang_data_abstract.html#struct
 [functions]: ./lang_functions.html

-{:.overview}
-# Writing new data backends

 You can extend Hiera to look up values in data stores, for example, a PostgreSQL database table, a custom web app, or a new kind of structured data file.

 To teach Hiera how to talk to other data sources, write a custom backend.

-> **important**: Writing a custom backend is an advanced topic.
+> **Important**: Writing a custom backend is an advanced topic.
 Before proceeding, make sure you really need it.
 It is also worth asking the puppet-dev mailing list or Slack channel to see whether there is one you can re-use, rather than starting from scratch.

 {:.concept}
 ## Custom backends overview